 Psychological stress — the mental or emotional anxiety caused by pressure from work, relationships, and other demanding circumstances — has physical consequences.
 If you regularly feel like you’re in a state of “flight or fight,” your body is going to rebel.
 The effects of stress worsen over time.
 If you don’t take steps to reduce stress, it can lead to a score of complications ranging from a reduced immune system to high blood pressure, weight loss, headaches, and yes, even gastrointestinal trouble.

 Gastrointestinal Disorders from Stress

 Additionally, there seems to be a direct correlation between the amount of stress you experience and the severity of your symptoms.
 Most gastrointestinal disorders are painful, while some can become debilitating and chronic.
 Your symptoms may begin simply enough, perhaps with a slight change in the frequency or consistency of your bowel movements.
-Unless you relieve the stress, more serious conditions, like those listed above, can develop.
+Unless you relieve the stress, more severe conditions, like those listed above, can develop.

 - Laughter is indeed good medicine when it comes to stress.
 Spend time with friends and family.
 Share the gift of laughter.
 Take up a hobby and watch comedies.
 Surround yourself with people you love and get out of the house to increase your sources of pleasure.

 - Meditation is a relaxation technique that can help you overcome the effects of stress, like a decompression chamber.
 If meditation’s not for you, try deep breathing exercises or listening to soothing music.
-The goal is to give yourself some downtime, so you can clear your mind of troubling thoughts.
+The goal is to give yourself some downtime so that you can clear your mind of troubling thoughts.